-The answer to the question “how many SATA drives can I connect?” is that it depends upon what motherboard you have.
+The answer to the question “how many SATA drives can I connect?” depends on your motherboard.

-Basically, the amount of SATA drives you can connect to your PC depends largely upon how many SATA ports you have on your motherboard.
+The amount of SATA drives you can connect to your PC depends on how many SATA ports you have on your motherboard.

-If you run out of SATA ports on your motherboard, then you can add more ports to your motherboard through the use of devices such as PCIe SATA expansion cards.
+If you run out of SATA ports on your motherboard, you can add more ports to your motherboard through devices such as PCIe SATA expansion cards.

 So How Many SATA Drives Can I Connect?

 As mentioned earlier, the amount of SATA drives you can connect to your PC depends upon how many SATA ports you have on your PC.

 Every motherboard comes with a set of SATA ports.
 They are generally arranged in an array of 4-6 ports.

 Some motherboards can also come with up to 8 SATA ports, in rare instances, 8 SATA ports.

 Therefore, to figure out how many SATA drives you can attach to your PC, you can physically count how many SATA ports you have on your motherboard, OR you can look at your motherboard’s spec sheet.

 Also Read: What Does a SATA Port Look Like?